Which type of SSD last longer

 • Treatment of the drive: Proper care and maintenance can also help extend the life of an SSD.
 This includes keeping the drive clean, avoiding rough handling, and keeping the firmware up to date.

-ALSO READ How to Keep SSD Cool
+ALSO READ How to protect SSD from virus

 Straight Answer